OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

         Unit neededSuffixUnit = Unit.getByName(unitName, conn)
         if (neededSuffixUnit does not exist) {
           // Add this as a new units where: name and identifier is unitName, type_of_unit is Unit.type.suffix,
-          // displayable and alwaysDisplay is the same as destination.
+          // displayable and preferredDisplay is the same as destination.
           // Note a type_of_unit of suffix is different than a unit with a suffix string.
-          // Note the admin can later change identifier, displayable and alwaysDisplay to something else
+          // Note the admin can later change identifier, displayable and preferredDisplay to something else
           // since OED does not recreate the unit if it exists so those changes will stay.
-          Unit newUnit = new Unit(undefined, unitName, unitName, unused, <sec_of_unit of source>, Unit.type.suffix, -1, "", <displayable of destination>, <alwaysDisplay of destination>, "suffix unit created by OED") newUnit.insert(conn)
+          Unit newUnit = new Unit(undefined, unitName, unitName, unused, <sec_of_unit of source>, Unit.type.suffix, -1, "", <displayable of destination>, <preferredDisplay of destination>, "suffix unit created by OED") newUnit.insert(conn)
           // We now need to add the conversion for the new unit.
           // Create the conversion from the prefix unit to this new unit.